eclipse-tractusx/knowledge-agents-aas-bridge/sparql-aas/README.md

 The AAS-Bridge makes a couple of assumptions about the content of the MappingSpecification:
 1. The @namespaces- AND the @variables-section of the @header both hold the semanticId of the Submodel that is to be transformed
-2. IDs of submodel-instances must always start with the semanticId of the submodel followed by "/" and the identifier of the asset.
+2. IDs of submodel-instances must always start with the domain id and the semanticId of the submodel and the identifier of the asset (separated by "/").
 How this can be achieved via configuration is demonstrated in the examples' @header-@definitions-section under `genSubmodelId`.
 3. If not provided explicitly, the function `AasUtils.loadConfigsFromResources()` will search the AAS-Bridge's resources folder for a set of the necessary data.
 The folder- and naming-convention must be adhered to strictly.

+#### Connection to the Knowledge Graph

+Currently, AAS-Bridge only supports a single endpoint which is configured by environment variables
+- PROVIDER_SPARQL_ENDPOINT - URL pointing to the SPARQL endpoint
+- PROVIDER_CREDENTIAL_BASIC - the value that will be set into the "Authorization" header of outgoing SPARQL requests.

 ## Building